-Head over to the Bernal Heights District for the 28th annual Fiesta on the Hill.
-This street fair offers family-friendly fun on Sunday, October 22, 2017 from 10am to 4pm.This San Francisco festival features live music, street artists, and gourmet food.
+Head over to the Bernal Heights District for the annual Fiesta on the Hill celebration.
+This street fair offers family-friendly fun on Sunday, October 28, 2018 from 10am to 4pm.This San Francisco festival features live music, street artists, and gourmet food.
 Bring the kids along for pumpkin carving, petting zoos, and more.

-All activities take place in a seven-block area on Cortland Avenue.
+All activities take place on Cortland Avenue.
 In addition to the activities mentioned above, you will also find more than 100 booths with arts, crafts, and information on local organizations.

 Admission is free, but they do request donations at the door.
 All proceeds will go to support the Bernal Heights Neighborhood Center.

 I recommend that you either take the bus or drive to Fiesta on the Hill.

 Bus: There are two Muni buses that will put you right in the heart of the action: the 24 and the 67.
 Both drop you off along Cortland Avenue and within a block of the festival.
 You can also take the 14 or the 49 and then transfer to the 24 at Mission Street and Cortland Avenue.

 Driving: Another great option is to drive.
 The streets are steep in this district and parking can be tricky, but it's a good option if you are coming in from outside of San Francisco.
 This event attracts around 10,000 people from around the Bay every year, so parking will be tough right near the festival.
 I recommend heading five or six blocks away in order to find a good spot.